 As of November 26th, these establishments were compliant with all of the government’s requirements in order to operate.
 Most of these accommodations are high-end resorts.
 Not to mention, some establishments admitted they had to increase room rates to compensate for the repairs.
 Talk about paying the price.

 In this case, the island’s patrons like expats, foreign tourists, classes A and B will have the time of their lives on the island.
 But for the regular Juan and Maria, who could probably afford up to three stars accommodation, will have to wait a little longer.
 As Boracay will be fully operational by 2020 since the past six months was just the initial phase of the rehabilitation.

 My Take Away

 As I’ve said before, Boracay is overrated.
 However, it’s due to commercialism and over tourism on the island.
 Strip all of those, then it is definitely a paradise!
 Rustic, raw and pristine beauty all in one place.
-Yet during the dry run last week, we’ve got a long way to go.
+Yet during the dry run a week before the re-opening, we’ve got a long way to go.
 Please put trash in its proper place.
 Don’t fake documents.
 Also, don’t sell rooms if the establishment is not yet accredited.
 We all can do better than this.

 Disclaimer: This post may contain affiliate links, meaning, I might earn a commission (at no extra cost to you) if you purchase from them.
 Thank you for supporting (and for fuelling) this site.